danmacnish/cartoonify/README.md

 - Requirements:
     * Python 2.7
 - install dependencies using `pip install -r requirements.txt` from the `cartoonify` subdirectory.
-- install app using `pip install -e .` from within the `cartoonify` directory
+- install app using `pip install .` from within the `cartoonify` directory
 - run app from command line using `cartoonify`
 - you will be asked if you want to download the cartoon dataset and tensorflow model.
 Select yes.
 - close the app using cntrl-C once the downloads have finished.